 NOW THAT I’VE GOT THE INSTALLER FILE, WHAT DO I DO WITH IT?

-* It will then INSTALL the Acrobat Reader software in a separate folder (or directory) on your hard drive.
+When you have successfully downloaded the Installer File, just double-click it to start it up.* It will then INSTALL the Acrobat Reader software in a separate folder (or directory) on your hard drive.
 During the installation process, it will ask where you want to put the folder.
 We suggest you agree to the installer’s suggested location ('c' for Windows, and 'Macintosh HD' for Macintosh).

 *Note: If you can’t find the installer file after the download, use your computer’s Find File feature and type in 'ar' , or 'ar5', or 'rdr'.
 Almost all of the installer files begin with one of these combinations.
 For Macintosh users, Stuffit or StuffitExpander will be needed first to unstuff the file you downloaded if you chose the ...hqx version--most browsers (including AOL's) will automatically expand these 'stuffed' files for you when you quit them.
 (The .bin versions are self-extracting--just double-click any file ending with '.sea' and it will automatically unstuff.)